Berger101/Battleships-Game/README.md

 <img src="assets/images/battleshipsgame.png">

+## User Stories

+**1. View Instructions:**

+- Access clear instructions on how to play the game.

+**2. Play the Game:**

+- Understand the rules and objectives.
+- Place my ships on the board strategically.
+- Take turns guessing the opponent's ship locations.

+**3. Receive Feedback:**

+- See a visual representation of the game board after each turn.
+- Receive clear feedback on hits and misses.
+- Be notified when the game ends.

+**4. Interact with the Interface:**

+- Easily input my guesses during my turn.
+- View the computer's guesses during its turn.
+- See the current state of the game at any point.

+**5. Enjoy a Colorful Interface:**

+- See hits and misses highlighted in different colors.
+- Experience a visually appealing game interface.

+**6. Experience a Challenging AI:**

+- Be challenged by a computer opponent with strategic moves.
+- Witness the computer's attempts to sink my ships.

+**7. Win or Lose the Game:**

+- Be informed when I have successfully sunk all computer ships.
+- Receive a notification when the computer sinks all of my ships.
+- Understand the outcome of the game clearly.

+**8. Restart the Game:**

+- Easily restart the game to play again.

 ## Using Classes

 The Battleships Game is structured using Python classes, offering a modular and organized approach to code design.
 The use of classes provides clear separation of concerns and enhances the maintainability and readability of the codebase.